 |Dosing Recommendations||Selected Adverse Events|

-Note: Darunavir should not be used without a pharmacokinetic (PK) enhancer (i.e., boosting agent): ritonavir (for children and adults) or cobicistat (for adults only).
+Note: Darunavir should not be used without a pharmacokinetic (PK) enhancer (boosting agent).
+Ritonavir may be used as the boosting agent in children and adults; cobicistat should only be used in adults.

 c Ritonavir 80 g/mL oral solution.